Access to journals is primarily via OpenAthens. Additional titles can be requested from the university collection if not available remotely.

 NHS staff can access a huge range of e-journal titles.
 Library Services have worked to make many titles available via NHS OpenAthens to maximise the number that are available at any time and from any computer.
-In addition to these you can access most of the e-journals subscribed to by King's College London when using any computer in the Library.
+If a title is not available via OpenAthens you can request PDFs from other e-journals subscribed to by King's College London where you would normally need to use a computer in the Library.

 Accessing e-journals off-campus usually requires you to log in (via NHS OpenAthens) to access full text.